dhavalbhinde/bhinde_dhaval_spring2017/midterm/Readme.md

 - Step3: Sort and Plot the data to analyze the pattern within the data for high volume users
 - Step4: Find an intersection of all 3 categories to view the common users with high volume activity

+- The below scatter plot shows the distribution of the sent emails.
+  The x-axis represents the number of email messages and the y-axis represents the number of Enron employees in log scale.
+  The graph clearly shows that the messages are not evenly distributed between the users.
+A small number of users have sent a large       number of messages.

 ![Q1A2_2](https://github.com/dhavalbhinde/bhinde_dhaval_spring2017/blob/master/midterm/images/Q1A2_2.PNG)

 ![Q1A2_1](https://github.com/dhavalbhinde/bhinde_dhaval_spring2017/blob/master/midterm/images/Q1A2_1.PNG)